mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 </nav>
 ```

-That's it! 😎
+I wear my sunglasses at night. 😎

 ## Page Transitions

-Adding some simple page transitions is going to give your site an air of whimsy and sophistication.

-I have an entire post on [SvelteKit Page Transitions](https://joyofcode.xyz/sveltekit-page-transitions) but the gist is that we need to know when the url changed to destroy and recreate the page which is going to play the transition.
+To transition a page we need to know when the url changed to destroy and recreate the page which is going to play the transition:

-> 🐿️ You could use the `$navigates` store from SvelteKit as the key for the transition but it's going to cause problems on slower connections if the page isn't ready to load and play the transition for the current page since the navigation occured.

 ```ts:src/routes/+layout.ts. showLineNumbers
 export async function load({ url }) {